slingr-stack/salesforce-package/README.md

 For more information about how shortcuts or flow steps work, and how they are generated, take a look at the [slingr-helpgen tool](https://github.com/slingr-stack/slingr-helpgen).

 ## Dependencies
-* HTTP Service (v1.3.7)
+* HTTP Service (v1.6.3)
-* Oauth Package (v1.0.19) // TODO review and remove if its needed

 ## About SLINGR

-SLINGR is a low-code rapid application development platform that accelerates development, with robust architecture for integrations and executing custom workflows and automation.
+SLINGR is a low-code rapid application development platform that speeds up development, with robust architecture for integrations and executing custom workflows and automation.

 [More info about SLINGR](https://slingr.io)